shashfrankenstien/ArchieTiny/README.md

     - slave devices read on rising edge of SCL
     - slave addresses seem to be shifted left
         - for example, in SH1106, documentation says addresses are 0111100 and 0111101, but in reality, device only reponds to 01111000 and 01111001
+- I2C can only be used by one task at a time.
+Before using I2C, a task has to acquire a lock
-- SREG_I2C - i2c status register
+- I2C_BUS_LOCK - i2c lock register (1)
-    - register holds 8 i2c status flags
-    - currently only 1 bit is assigned - I2C bus lock bit (I2C_BUS_LOCK)
-- I2C_BUS_LOCK (bit 0)
-    - a lock can be acquired by setting I2C_BUS_LOCK bit in SREG_I2C to 1, and released by clearing it to 0
+    - a lock can be acquired by setting I2C_BUS_LOCK to current (TASKPTR + 1), and released by clearing it to 0
+    - (TASKPTR + 1) is used as 0 is a valid task index, but we want to treat that value as a released lock
-    - tasks using i2c should use i2c_lock_acquire and i2c_lock_release. these routines facilitate wait-aquire-release workflow
+    - tasks using i2c should use i2c_lock_acquire and i2c_lock_release.
+These routines facilitate wait-aquire-release workflow
+    - if the same task calls i2c_lock_acquire twice, lock will be checked against TASKPTR and acquired
+- i2c_lock_acquire will sleep till lock can be acquired.
+It returns once it is able to acquire the lock

 ## OLED display (using I2C)